Kirubel-Eshetu/practice-codes/prodigy-infotech-internship/Task 5 - Weather App/README.md

 # T5-weather-app
-Final task from my internship program as a web developer.
+5️⃣ Final task from my internship program as a Web Developer.

-The weather app is a webiste developed with HTML, CSS and JS.
+☁️ The weather app is a webiste developed with HTML, CSS and JS.
-- You can insert the city of your choice to check the weather condition or use your own location to check for the weather condition of your area.
+🏙️ You can insert the city of your choice to check the weather condition or use your own location to check for the weather condition of your area. 🌡️

 The weather app displays the following informations:-